LIFE STORY

 With Japanese, you may well hear everything but the more indirect style of speech means words do not impact the memory with anything like the force of Chinese.

 Quite a few foreigners, even those not brought up as children in China, get to speak good Chinese.
-Few foreigners in the same situation manage the same fluency in Japanese.
+Few foreigners in the same situation manage to get the same fluency in Japanese.

 Polite Language